isntall/PrivateTravis/README.md

 ### The compiler

 While our containers do run the TravisCI configuration file.
-They only run the build instructions.
+They only run the build "script" instructions.
 It's up to us to:

-* All the permutations.
+* Build all the permutations eg. PHP 5.5 + Mysql and PHP 5.4 and Postgres
 * Links containers.

-With this in mind I created a little symphony console application that will take the TravisCI configuration file and return a script that we can use to test.
+With this in mind I created a little symfony console application that will take the TravisCI configuration file and return a script that we can use to test.

 #### Installation